Ms. Gray with older daughter, Brynna.

 8th Grade Coursework

-1st Unit: “Flowers for Algernon” short story by Daniel Keys; additional student-chosen companion texts
+Anchor Text: “Flowers for Algernon” short story by Daniel Keys; additional student-chosen companion texts (Text available in classroom textboo.k)

 Students read literary and informational texts about knowledge and intelligence to understand what happens when humans try to manipulate the minds of others and how our understanding of intelligence has evolved over time.
 Students express their understanding of these ideas by exploring how authors draw on traditional stories and develop characters and themes to teach us about ourselves and others.

-2nd Unit: “The Tell Tale Heart” short story by Edgar Allen Poe; additional student-chosen companion texts
+Anchor Text: “The Tell Tale Heart” short story by Edgar Allen Poe; additional student-chosen companion texts (Text available in classroom textbook.)

 Students read literary and informational texts to understand the role of the narrator and point of view.
 Students also understand how the narrative voice of a text can blur the line between fact and fiction.
 Students express their understanding through writing in different points of view and examining motives and bias in various media.